There are a lot of terms to pick up when you’re learning how to set up a website for your business or your blog. But what is a website builder?

 - Pages and sections.
 Even the most minimalist website needs a few standard pages and sections: the homepage, an “about us” page or section, contact information, and your content—blog posts, products, or a portfolio of your services.
 Business sites usually also include customer testimonials and reviews.
 And an FAQ section or page can save everyone time.

 - E-commerce tools.
 If your site is your shop, you’ll need to choose a shopping cart so customers can select your products, payment tools so they can checkout, and inventory management so you always know what’s in stock, what’s on backorder, and what’s flying off your digital shelves.
+Gator Website Builder has a fully-functional eCommerce plan built in.
+Simply choose the eCommerce package and you’ll have access to create an online store.

 - Images and video.
 Your website builder should have a library of high-quality images you can use to create headers and backgrounds.
 You should also be able to select tools to embed HD video.
 That will allow you to feature tutorial, product, and customer review videos on your site instead of having your visitors click away to watch them on YouTube.